eftalwin/report/README.md

-REST APIs for creating, editing and deleting Incident Reports related to an application running in production.
+<b>REST APIs for creating, editing and deleting Incident Reports related to an
+application running in production</b>